 The Narrow River Watershed is fortunate to have been the focus of considerable study and funding to improve water quality and aquatic habitats.
-Previously developed regional management plans have involved extensive research and stakeholder participation.
-Large areas of the watershed have been sewered, and over \$2,111,531 in state and federal grant funds have been invested for planning and installing stormwater best management practices (BMPs).
+Previously developed regional management plans, most notably the Narrow River Special Area Management (SAM) Plan by the RI Coastal Resources Management Council (CRMC), have involved extensive research and stakeholder participation.
+Large areas of the watershed have been sewered to greatly reduce the impact from failed septic systems, and over \$2,111,531 in state and federal grant funds have been invested for planning and installing stormwater best management practices (BMPs).
 This speaks to the magnitude of the problem, the sensitivity of the watershed, and the dedication towards improving the conditions.
-However, the work is not complete, and a more concerted effort is needed to counteract the negative impacts development has had on the water quality and aquatic habitats of the watershed.
+Of course, state regulatory agencies, particularly the RI CRMC and RIDEM also serve an instrumental role in protecting the watershed.
+However, the work is not complete, and a more concerted and proactive effort is needed to counteract the negative impacts development has had on the water quality and aquatic habitats of the watershed.

 This watershed is also fortunate to have a number of very dedicated local groups committed to protecting and celebrating the land and water resources in the Narrow River Watershed.
+The most prominent organization is the state-designated watershed council for the watershed-the Narrow River Preservation Association-who has volunteered to help guide implementation of this plan.
+The Narrow River Land Trust is another prominent local organization dedicated to serving the entire watershed.
+In addition to volunteer organizations, the local governments also have a role.
 The Comprehensive Plans for the three communities in the Narrow River Watershed recognize the value of water resources and include goals and policies to protect and restore water quality.
 These existing efforts should take the recommendations from this watershed plan and implement them in order to accelerate success in restoring and protecting the Narrow River Watershed for current and future generations.